 In collaboration with its fellow Texas Medical Center institutions and elsewhere, the college offers a range of clinical research opportunities and practice experiences (APPEs) in oncology, infectious disease, pediatrics, women’s health, critical care, neurology, nuclear pharmacy and veterinary pharmacy.

 UH Pharm.D. students also can pursue a variety of unique in-state and out-of-state experiential opportunities, including the FDA, CDC, Indian Health Service in Alaska and New Mexico

 - Our alumni are successful business owners, executives in highly ranked health systems and corporate operations, and leaders in professional organizations at the national, state and local level.

 - Our full-time and adjunct faculty include nationally recognized teachers and clinicians, published authors in high-impact journals, holders of U.S. and international patents, and basic and translational researchers supported by grants from such prestigious entities as the National Institutes of Health.

 - Our student body includes several national and regional officers of professional organizations, as well as individual and chapter award winners in national organizations and pharmacy fraternities.

-The college also offers the combined Pharm.D./ Ph.D. in Pharmacology or Pharmaceutics degree program; post-graduate fellowship and residency programs in such areas as infectious diseases pharmacotherapy, HIV pharmacogenetics/ambulatory care and community pharmacy; and a concurrent Pharmacy Leadership and Administration (M.S./PGY1-PGY2) program in collaboration with seven fellow Texas Medical Center institutions.
+The college also offers the combined Pharm.D./Ph.D. in Pharmacology or Pharmaceutics degree program; post-graduate fellowship and residency programs in such areas as infectious diseases pharmacotherapy, HIV pharmacogenetics/ambulatory care and community pharmacy; and the Pharmacy Leadership and Administration concurrent two-year M.S./PGY1-PGY2 program in collaboration with seven fellow Texas Medical Center institutions.

 To download/view Pharm.D. program flier and course of study, please click here.